This is what my reference style toggle looks like:

 In the left pane, select Quick Access Toolbar and then under Choose commands from, select Macros in the dropdown.
 Now select PERSONAL.XLSB!ReferenceToggle and then click the Add>> button.

 To take it a step further, we will customise the icon for this.
 With the macro still being selected (in the right hand side box), click the Modify button, select an icon, and then click the OK button.
 Now click the OK button here also.
+As you will notice from the image of my toggle (beginning of this post), I chose a venn-diagram icon because it made sense to me.

 Exit the Excel file by clicking the close icon on the top right and you will be given 2 prompts.
 Firstly, if you would like to save the current Excel file – do so if you need the current file.
 Second prompt will ask if you would like to Save the changes you made to the Personal Macro Workbook? – this is important – select Save.